chevere/docs/architecture/coding/immutability.md

 $mutable->prop = 'value'; // changed
 ```

-In some basic applications this behavior is desired, but long as as applications trends to become more complex, several degress of object encapsultation will be incorporated on the logic, making very troublesome to control the objects.
+In some basic applications this behavior is desired, but long as as applications trends to become more complex, several degrees of object encapsulation will be incorporated on the logic, making very troublesome to control the objects.

 In the example below `$mutable` is passed to `Service`.